AeroBase Group Signs 10-Year Consignment Contract to Oversee Vendor Inventory Management

 AeroBase Group is excited to announce the expansion of its consignment services, providing vendors with a streamlined solution to enhance inventory management and reduce operational costs.
 As part of its growth, AeroBase has secured its first 10-year consignment agreement with Rahe Engineering, adding over 50 new surplus items to its extensive inventory.
 This agreement marks a partnership allowing AeroBase to manage their inventory by ensuring proper security, storage, inspection, and customer-ready products.

-Rahe closed its operations and chose to maximize the remaining inventory through consignment with AeroBase Group.
+With a large surplus inventory occupying much of their resources, Rahe chose to partner with AeroBase Group's consignment program.
+This partnership allows Rahe to maximize the potential of their products and refocus on their core company.
 The consigned goods include primarily electrical components, military-specification hardware, and other aerospace commodities.
 With robust systems in place for government compliance, inventory control, and supply chain management, AeroBase oversees all operational aspects of the consignment.

 The consignment service covers every aspect, including storage, preservation, regulatory compliance, modification management (MODs), packaging, and shipping.
 This end-to-end support ensures that unused products from another vendor can remain accessible to customers while easing the operational burden for the consignor.